-A highly pixelated silicon drift detector (SDD) array was chosen for this application and built at the Semiconductor Laboratory (HLL) of the Max Planck Society.
-A TRISTAN detector module is composed of a monolithic array of 166 hexagonally tessellated $\SI{7}{\milli\meter^2}$ pixels.
-One pixel is designed to operate at $\mathcal{O}({\SI{100}{\kilo\cps}})$ and have an energy resolution of $\SI{250}{\electronvolt}$ for $\SI{20}{\kilo\electronvolt}$ electrons.
+A highly pixelated silicon drift detector (SDD) array was chosen for this application and built at the Semiconductor Laboratory (HLL) of the Max Planck Society \cite{Lechner2004_SDD}.
+A TRISTAN detector module is composed of a monolithic array of 166 hexagonally tiled $\SI{7}{\milli\meter^2}$ pixels.
+Each pixel is designed to accurately reconstruct the energy of $\SI{20}{\kilo\electronvolt}$ electrons with a resolution $\SI{300}{\electronvolt}$ while handling incident electron rates of up to $10^5$ counts per second.
 An installation of nine modules, totaling 1494 pixels, in the KATRIN detector section is planned for the $\SI{}{\kilo\eV}$ sterile neutrino search \cite{Mertens_2019}.
-In this work the novel remote analog to digital conversion (RADC) data acquisition (DAQ) system is presented as a robust and scalable readout and operational architecture for the TRISTAN detector upgrade.
+The operation of the TRISTAN detector must ensure the ability to perform the high rate and high density readout of channels with minimal distortion to the reconstructed energy of electrons measured in the detector.
+In this work a novel remote analog to digital conversion (RADC) data acquisition (DAQ) system is presented as a robust and scalable operation and readout architecture for the TRISTAN detector upgrade.